 Other commissions include a I Sing of Love for the Seattle Pro Musica choir and All Across this Jumbl’d Earth for the Three Choirs Festival, both in 2012.
 2014 saw a new piece for the experimental vocal trio Juice, premiered at the National Portrait Gallery, and Salve Regina, for the Crouch End Festival Chorus.
 Recent commissions include The Knight Who Took All Day, a new work for narrator and orchestra, a collaboration with Hertford Symphony Orchestra and the artist James Mayhew, and O du Liebe meiner Liebe for pianist William Howard’s Love Songs project.
 The choral work Two Songs of Spring was premiered at St John's, Smith Square in March 2019, and other recent performances have included the BBC Symphony Chorus broadcasting Christmas Bells and the chamber choir Londinium reviving A Medieval Bestiary, written for the BBC Singers.

 Bernard Hughes studied Music at St Catherine’s College, Oxford, graduating with a first-class degree.
 He subsequently studied composition at Goldsmiths College, London under Peter Dickinson, and privately with Param Vir.
 Bernard Hughes was awarded a PhD in Composition from Royal Holloway College, London, studying with Philip Cashian.
-Bernard Hughes is Composer-in-Residence at St Paul’s Girls’ School in London, and in that capacity has written works including the anthem L’Imagination, premiered at St Paul’s Cathedral, and Gooseberry Fool, released as a charity fundraiser.
+Bernard Hughes is Composer-in-Residence at St Paul’s Girls’ School in London, and in that capacity has written numerous works including the anthem L’Imagination, premiered at St Paul’s Cathedral, and Gooseberry Fool, released as a charity fundraiser.

 Bernard Hughes’s music is published by Wild Woods Music, Novello and Cadenza Music and is available on Amazon.
 It has been broadcast on Radio 3 and King FM in Seattle, and he appeared as a conductor on the Channel 4 series Howard Goodall’s Twentieth Century Greats.
 Bernard writes regularly for theartsdesk cultural review website.